Sometimes in the business of blogging, we are so focused on the craft, so hard at work on our content, that we forget certain things.

 5. They admit their mistakes.

 This can be a tough one to swallow.
 Sometimes a reader will catch you not following your own advice.
-(Happened once to me.)
+(It occasionally happens to me!)

 How you react determines what you are made of.
 You can get all defensive in an oh-that-wasn’t-what-I-really-meant kind of way.
 Or you can say, “Yeah, boy.
 You’re right on that one.
 Thanks for calling me on that.”
 In the process, you either lose a reader or gain a fan.